RSIP-NJUPT/SDT2Net/README.md

 ```

 ## Acknowledge
-This codebase borrow some code from [DeiT](https://github.com/facebookresearch/deit).
+This codebase borrow some code from [DeiT](https://github.com/facebookresearch/deit) and [DiffRate](https://github.com/OpenGVLab/DiffRate).
 Thanks for their wonderful work.